haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

 Types of Federated learning
 ---------------------------

-Federated Learning is broadly classified as
+Federated Learning can be categorised into two types:

 * **Model Centric:**